Splash Seafood Bar and Grill

 Choose it when wine recognition is part of the occasion

 The Award of Excellence is the clearest trust signal.
-It does not automatically mean the restaurant will outperform every peer in Des Moines, but it does give the venue a confirmed point of distinction.
-For a special occasion, that makes Splash Seafood Bar and Grill easier to justify than a generic dinner choice with no comparable verified recognition.
+It does not automatically mean the restaurant will outperform every peer in Des Moines, but it does give the venue a point of distinction.
+For a special occasion, that makes Splash Seafood Bar and Grill easier to justify than a generic dinner choice with no comparable recognition.

 The tradeoff is specificity.
-Without a verified price range, menu details, or signature dishes, the safer planning strategy is to treat this as an evening choice built around the venue's confirmed profile rather than around a particular dish or format.
+Without a price range, menu details, or signature dishes, the safer planning strategy is to treat this as an evening choice built around the venue's profile rather than around a particular dish or format.
 If the group is still comparing options, 801 Chophouse and Clyde's Fine Diner are natural names to review alongside it.

 Better for dinner than daytime plans

 This is a dinner decision, not a lunch fallback.
-The verified schedule points clearly toward evening service: Splash Seafood Bar and Grill is closed Monday and Sunday, opens at 4:30 PM Tuesday through Saturday, closes at 9 PM Tuesday through Thursday, closes at 10 PM Friday and Saturday.
+The schedule points clearly toward evening service: Splash Seafood Bar and Grill is closed Monday and Sunday, opens at 4:30 PM Tuesday through Saturday, closes at 9 PM Tuesday through Thursday, closes at 10 PM Friday and Saturday.
 That makes it better suited to planned evening occasions than spontaneous midday meals.

-For ambiance, keep the decision tied to occasion fit rather than unverified details.
+For ambiance, keep the decision tied to occasion fit rather than other details.
 Splash Seafood Bar and Grill has smart casual dress and evening hours; Café Madeleine is another option to compare, while Clyde's Fine Diner may also be worth reviewing for a different dining plan.
 For broader planning, our full Des Moines restaurants guide is the useful next filter.

 Who should choose it, who should cross-shop